South Western Ambulance Service: Vehicle fleet

+The trust has 16 vehicle preparation units where ambulances are cleaned and restocked before returning to service.
+The largest is just off the M5 near Exeter, dealing with 16 vehicles twice a day.

 Tiverton Urgent Care Centre

 In May 2014, the trust won a contract to run a doctor-led minor injuries unit at Tiverton and District Hospital, Devon.
 Patients do not need an appointment to visit the centre, which is open seven days a week and provides treatment for minor injuries and ailments.

 Former services

 SWASFT ran the NHS 111 non-emergency phone service for Dorset, from a call centre at St Leonards.
 In 2016, the Care Quality Commission told SWASFT to make significant improvements in the service.
 In July 2019, the trust announced that it was handing back the contract for the service, owing to staff shortages, and on 1 May 2020, the 111 service transferred to Dorset HealthCare.